Which Style of Trek is Right for You?

 There are three main ‘styles’ of trekking, so which style of trek has many pros and cons.
 Which style of trek will depend on your destination, budget, time available and personal preferences.
 There is no better or worse style, in fact you might find yourself combining styles in some destinations to provide a broader experience.

-- Teahouse Trekking With a Guide
+- Teahouse Trekking on Popular Trails

-- Trekking With a Camping Crew
+- Camping Treks with a Camping Crew

 PLEASE NOTE THE FOLLOWING IS SPECIFICALLY RELEVANT TO NEPAL, BUT ALSO MOSTLY APPLIES TO INDIA, LESS SO TO BHUTAN.